 Dil Gira Kahin Per Dafatan

-In an interview, Mehra has said that Delhi-6 was his attempt to remake Aks.
+In an interview, Mehra said that Delhi-6 was his attempt to remake Aks.
 Now, it all makes sense, the use of masks, the theme of evil and good, and the use of mirrors in Delhi-6, because Aks also dealt with these issues.
 The word aks means reflection.
 Delhi-6 might not be perfect, but it is heartening to see that a filmmaker has given a lot of thought to his film, which is so refreshing these days because everyone seems to be chasing the 100 crore collection at the box office without giving a thought on how to make a good film.

-I have to write a detailed post on Delhi-6 soon exploring some more wonderful recurring motifs and themes, including that of Ramayana in the film.
+I have to write a detailed post on Delhi-6 soon, exploring some more wonderful recurring motifs and themes, including that of Ramayana in the film.
 Hopefully soon.

 Dialogue of the Day: